Uta Hick's bearded saki

 Uta Hick's bearded saki (Chiropotes utahicki) is an endangered species of bearded saki, a type of New World monkey.
 It is endemic to Brazil, where restricted to the Amazon between the Xingu and Tocantins Rivers.
 It was formerly treated as a subspecies of the more easterly C. satanas, but its back is pale brownish.

 Etymology

-It was named in honor of Uta Hick, a German primatologist who cared for bearded sakis at the Cologne Zoo.
+Its vernacular and specific name were made in honor of Uta Hick, a German primatologist who cared for bearded sakis at the Cologne Zoo.
 In the 1980s, she was the first person who could successfully keep captive bearded sakis.
 Her married name is Uta Rümpler.